chiranjan-on-git/DataScienceCapstone/README.md

 The dataset for this project was compiled from two primary sources to ensure both structured reliability and historical context:

 1.  **SpaceX REST API (v4):** Provided structured and up-to-date information on SpaceX missions, including launch details, payloads, and outcomes.
-Key endpoints utilized:
-    *   `/v4/capsules`
-    *   `/v4/cores`
-    *   `/v4/launches/past`

 2.  **Wikipedia (Web Scraping):** Complementary historical and contextual data for Falcon 9 launches was extracted from related Wikipedia pages, parsed from HTML tables into a Pandas DataFrame.

 ## Methodology

 My approach involved several key data science stages, from raw data collection to predictive modeling.
-Each stage is documented in dedicated Jupyter notebooks.
+Each stage is documented in dedicated Jupyter notebooks or Python scripts.

 ### Data Collection